mattheo50/Pomodoro/README.md

 ### The simple way

 An initial time is set: 25 minutes of working and 5 minutes of break
-            1.Turn on the Chrono with the play button 2.If you want to reset the session, you can press the reload button present in place of the play button
+1. Turn on the Chrono with the play button
+2. If you want to reset the session, you can press the reload button present in place of the play button

 ### The customary way

 You can set a custom working time and break time
-            1.Custom your break and working time as you want with the range input (from 1 minute to 60 minutes) 2.Press the play button
+1. Custom your break and working time as you want with the range input (from 1 minute to 60 minutes)
+2. Press the play button
-            3.2.If you want to reset the session, you can press the reload button present in place of the play button
+3. If you want to reset the session, you can press the reload button present in place of the play button

 ## Credit